alirezanet/Gridify/README.md

 - Share your feedback and ideas to improve the library!
 - Share the library on your favorite social media and with your friends!
 - Help us to improve the documentation!
+- Become a sponsor to help us sustain and expand our work!
+Your support makes a huge difference!

 ## Contribution